As a singer you often hear terms like head voice, chest voice, and mixed voice and falsetto thrown around.

 In fact, when things are working well you won’t even be thinking about singing in mixed voice or head voice.
 It will just happen automatically.

-The next step to improve your singing is to take this free video series, which will lead your through all the most important voice lessons and exercises.
+The next step to improve your singing technique is to take this free video series, which will lead your through all the most important voice lessons and exercises.

 A few weeks practicing with these singing tips and you’ll have a brand new voice!